 14 Day Luteal Phase Which Resulted In Pregnancy!

 I love charts and data!
 Some of us need a little jump start to get things going.
-I am thankful drugs like Clomid are available and have worked for so many people looking to have a family.
+I am thankful drugs like Clomid are available and have worked for so many people like myself looking to have a family.
 Since many of us are getting married later in life and having children in our 30's, I am happy that there is help out there to those of us who need it.

 Announcing our second pregnancy was just another amazing moment in our lives.
 I feel so extremely lucky to be able to be a mom.
 I would take all of the hair loss, swelling, and mastitis in the world (which I was blessed to experience with my first pregnancy) to be able to do this motherhood gig for the second time.
 December cannot come soon enough!